plomgrading/plom/docs/returning_papers.md

     internet.
 We want to minimize brute-force attempts to get other peoples' exams.

-  * Unmute the return code.
+  * Make sure the "return code" and the test are visible to students.

-  * Unmute the test.
+    In older Canvas you would "unmute" them.
+Nowadays, see above about "Grade Posting Policy".